eyecrackcodes/capschedule/README.md

 2. **Review Analysis**: Check the dashboard for agent statistics and training needs
 3. **Generate Schedule**: The system automatically creates an optimized training schedule
 4. **Export Results**: Download the schedule as PDF or CSV, or copy for email
-5. **Generate Curriculum** (Optional): Use AI to create customized training content for each session

 ## File Format